Motion to Validate Service: a Request for Court Order to Confirm Acceptance of Document Service | Wennekers.Legal™

 A Document Served Improperly May Be Deemed Served

-When the intended recipient receives a document in a manner that falls outside the Rules of the Small Claims Court, O. Reg.
-258/98, a rule to address this situation is lacking; and consequently, reference to the Rules of Civil Procedure, R.R.O.
+The Rules of the Small Claims Court, O. Reg.
+258/98 lack a procedure for when the intended recipient receives a document through a method that falls outside of the prescribed Rules; thus, in such a circumstance, it becomes necessary to refer to the Rules of Civil Procedure, R.R.O.
 1990, Reg.
-194, is necessary.
-Under the Rules of Civil Procedure, validation of service is permitted and a party may initiate a Motion to Validate Service.
-The relevant sections in both the Rules of the Small Claims Court and the Rules of Civil Procedure are:
+194, which include a procedure for the validation of service via a Motion to Validate Service.
+The relevant sections in the Rules of the Small Claims Court and the Rules of Civil Procedure are:

 Matters Not Covered in Rules